 Depending on your use case, you can either use one of the predefined floorplans, or create your own layout.

-The header title bar contains the following elements.
+The header title bar (sap.f.DynamicPageTitle) always contains one of the following elements:

-Located to the left of the dynamic page header, the title is always visible.
+- Title: The title is located on the left of the header title bar, and is always visible.
 The title can contain the following components:

 - Key information

-Floorplans can also contain key information such as text, mini-facets, and KPI tags.
+Placement: In the middle area, but left-aligned.
+Floorplans can also contain key information such as text, mini facets, and KPI tags.
 Currently, KPI tags are only used within the analytical list page floorplan.

 - Global actions

 Placement: Global actions for the entire floorplan appear on the right-hand side of the header title bar.
 Always offer the actions as buttons, visualized either as text or icons.
-For more information, see header toolbar.
+For more information, see Header Toolbar.

-In the collapsed mode, the header title incorporates all the same actions as with the expanded mode and keeps them actionable.
+In the collapsed mode, the header title offers the same actions as in expanded mode and keeps them actionable.
 Do not remove or disable the actions within the global action toolbar when the header content is collapsed.